Why enjoying the outdoors and living more sustainable should go hand in hand

 So what should we be aware of?

 I have seen many touristic places (from national parks, beaches, monuments…) where people have littered.

 Cigarette butts, plastic water bottles, cans and snack wrapper have been the most common things we found on trails.
 Around parking spots also a lot of disposable coffee cups and straws.

-That is one reason why I don’t bring any plastic wrapped food with me, and I always carry an extra reusable bag with me when out on a trail, so I can pick up whatever I see.
+That is one reason why I am living as Zero Waste as I can and I don’t bring any plastic wrapped food with me.
+And I always carry an extra reusable bag with me when out on a trail, so I can pick up whatever I see.
 I don’t do this for the people who leave it behind, I do this for nature and wild animals that can’t help themselves and for myself…

 Carry your trash with you and dispose of them responsibly (recycling).
 Leave nothing behind but footsteps….